IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 ## Running on cluster

-For running on cluster with a slurm etc see [this section](https://github.com/IHEC/integrative_analysis_chip/blob/dev-organize-output/encode-wrapper/readme.md#running-on-cluster-1)
+For running on cluster with a SLURM or PBS etc see [this section](https://github.com/IHEC/integrative_analysis_chip/blob/dev-organize-output/encode-wrapper/readme.md#running-on-cluster-1)

 ## Memory requirements